 - 8 oz cream cheese, softened

 Cream together butter, cream cheese and vanilla until creamy.
 Gradually add powdered sugar and beat until light and fluffy. (make sure butter and cream cheese are smooth before adding powdered sugar

 Marianist Brother Andrew Brian Zampier reveals to us what it is like to be in the mind of a creator.
 We come to know a deeper of understanding of a life in spirituality and creativity.

-Father Richard Samour prepares to bless the pets in the community of St. Clare’s Catholic Church.
+Father Richard Samour prepares the blessing of the parishioners’ pets of St. Clare’s Catholic Church.